×

 When we asked people what advice they would give someone preparing to move to English Harbour, they said:

 "English Harbour, located in Antigua and Barbuda, is known for its rich history and beautiful beaches, making it a popular destination for expats.
 Before moving to English Harbour, it's important to understand that the cost of living can be quite high, especially when compared to other Caribbean islands.
 This is due to the island's popularity with tourists and expats, which drives up prices.
 The official language is English, which makes it easier for expats from English-speaking countries to communicate and integrate.
 However, the local dialect can sometimes be difficult to understand.
 The climate in English Harbour is tropical, with hot and humid weather throughout the year.
 There is a rainy season from June to November, which can sometimes result in hurricanes.
 Healthcare facilities in Antigua and Barbuda are adequate for routine health issues, but serious medical conditions may require evacuation to a country with more advanced facilities.
 Therefore, it's recommended to have comprehensive health insurance.
 The crime rate in English Harbour is relatively low, but petty crime like theft does occur.
 It's advisable to take standard precautions to protect your personal belongings.
 Public transportation in English Harbour is limited, so having a car can be beneficial.
 However, driving can be challenging due to the island's narrow and winding roads.
 The local cuisine is a blend of West African, British, and Caribbean influences.
 Seafood is a staple, and local dishes often feature ingredients like lobster, conch, and saltfish.
 English Harbour is famous for its sailing and yachting culture.
 The annual Antigua Sailing Week is one of the world's premier sailing events and attracts visitors from around the globe.
 The local currency is the Eastern Caribbean Dollar, but US dollars are widely accepted.
 Credit cards are also commonly used, but it's always a good idea to carry some cash.
 The education system in Antigua and Barbuda follows the British model.
 There are both public and private schools, but the quality of education can vary.
 Work permits are required for expats who wish to work in English Harbour.
 These can be difficult to obtain unless you have a skill that is in high demand.
 Finally, it's important to respect local customs and traditions.
-Antiguans and Barbudans are generally friendly and welcoming, but they appreciate when foreigners make an effort to understand their culture," wrote a member in English Harbour.
+Antiguans and Barbudans are generally friendly and welcoming, but they appreciate when foreigners make an effort to understand their culture," commented one expat who made the move to English Harbour.

 What is a typical expat home or apartment like in English Harbour?

 "Expat homes in English Harbour, Antigua and Barbuda, are typically luxurious and spacious, reflecting the island's laid-back, tropical lifestyle.
 Many of these homes are designed to take advantage of the stunning views, with large windows and open-plan living spaces.
 The architecture often blends traditional Caribbean styles with modern amenities, resulting in homes that are both comfortable and visually appealing.
 Most homes have multiple bedrooms and bathrooms, making them suitable for families or for hosting guests.
 The kitchens are usually fully equipped with modern appliances, and the living areas are furnished with comfortable, stylish furniture.
 Many homes also have outdoor spaces, such as patios or balconies, where residents can enjoy the warm weather and beautiful scenery.
 In addition to the main living spaces, many expat homes in English Harbour also have additional features that enhance the luxury lifestyle.
 These may include swimming pools, landscaped gardens, or even private docks for those who enjoy boating.
 Some homes are located within gated communities, providing an extra level of security and privacy.
 Despite the luxurious nature of these homes, they often have a relaxed, beachy vibe that reflects the laid-back lifestyle of the island.
 Natural materials, such as wood and stone, are commonly used in the construction and decoration of these homes, and the color schemes often feature bright, tropical hues.
 Overall, expat homes in English Harbour, Antigua and Barbuda, offer a unique blend of luxury and relaxation.
-They provide all the comforts of modern living, while also allowing residents to fully enjoy the beautiful surroundings and laid-back lifestyle of the Caribbean," said one expat in English Harbour.
+They provide all the comforts of modern living, while also allowing residents to fully enjoy the beautiful surroundings and laid-back lifestyle of the Caribbean," remarked one expat who made the move to English Harbour.

 What is the average cost of housing in English Harbour?